Gastonia, North Carolina: Arts and culture

 Gastonia and the surrounding areas feature several notable attractions.

 The Schiele Museum of Natural History features a number of permanent exhibits, including the Hall of North Carolina Natural History and the Henry Hall of the American Indian.
 The museum is also home to the James H. Lynn Planetarium, the only planetarium in the Charlotte area.

-The Daniel Stowe Botanical Garden is located just southeast of the city in Belmont on NC 279.
+The Daniel Stowe Conservancy is located just southeast of the city in Belmont on NC 279.

 The U.S. National Whitewater Center (on the Catawba River) is located east of the city in neighboring Mecklenburg County.

 Crowders Mountain State Park is located west of the city, near Kings Mountain.
 The park offers a number of hiking trails, as well as campgrounds, picnic areas, rock climbing, and fishing.

-Shopping
+Retail

-Eastridge Mall, located at exit 20 on North New Hope Road, is the only indoor regional mall in the area; it is anchored by Belk and Dillard's.
-The mall is also home to over 80 specialty stores, a full-service food court, Red Lobster and other services.
+Eastridge Mall, located at exit 20 on North New Hope Road, is the only indoor regional mall in the area.
+The mall is home to two anchors and over 80 specialty stores, a full-service food court and other services.

-Downtown Gastonia Historic District has undergone a revitalization with locally owned businesses including Webb Custom Kitchen, Gaston Pour House, Owl and Ivy, Java House, The Hive, Viva Tequis, Fannie Cakes Bakery, Pho Feel'n Asian Cuisine among many others.
+Downtown Gastonia Historic District has undergone a revitalization with many locally owned businesses.
 This has created a unique atmosphere of local shopping experiences with events centered around the community.

 There are also a few more shopping centers across the city with other well-known national and local retailers.

 Sports

-The Gastonia Honey Hunters of the Atlantic League of Professional Baseball, a partner of Major League Baseball, will begin play in 2021 at FUSE District Stadium, which is part of an overall renewal project called the Franklin Urban Sports and Entertainment (FUSE) District.
-Before the Honey Hunters' arrival, the Gastonia Grizzlies, a Coastal Plain League summer collegiate wood-bat team, played at Sims Legion Park.
+The Gastonia Ghost Peppers of the Atlantic League of Professional Baseball, a partner of Major League Baseball, began to play in 2024 at CaroMont Health Park, which is part of the Franklin Urban Sports and Entertainment (FUSE) District.
+The Gastonia Honey Hunters, also in the Atlantic League, played there from 2021 to 2023.
+Before the Honey Hunters' arrival, the Gastonia Grizzlies, a Coastal Plain League summer collegiate wood-bat team, played at Sims Legion Park from 2002 to 2020.

+Gastonia was home to minor league baseball, hosting the Gastonia Cardinals.
+The Cardinals played as members of the Class D level 1938 North Carolina State League and the Tar Heel League in 1939 and 1940, winning the 1939 league championship.
+Decades later, a second Cardinals team played from 1977 to 1982 as members of the Class A level Western Carolinas League and South Atlantic League, winning the 1977 league championship.
+The Cardinals teams hosted home games from 1938 to 1940 at the Gastonia High School Stadium and Sims Legion Park.

 The Gastonia Gargoyles play rugby at Gaston County's North Belmont Park.
 The team is part of the Carolinas Geographical Union (CGU) and plays Division IV men's social rugby.
 The club plays in the fall (August - November) and spring (Feb - May) seasons.
 The club also hosts an annual rugby 7's tournament in Clover, South Carolina, during the Clover Scottish Games on the first or second Saturday in June.

 Gastonia's two roller derby teams are the G*Force (senior team) and Mini*Gs (junior team).
 Bouts take place at Kate's Skating Rink on Hudson Blvd.